Crowdfunding - financing or more?

 In addition, the co-owners can sell their share at any time, with the remaining co-owners having a right of first refusal.

 - What VAT consequences can result from this investment

 - during the investment phase

 - Assess the VAT consequences for the seller, the investors and REC AG.

 Case 5 Planting trees

-The non-profit "Foundation for Sustainability" would like to contribute to the fight against climate change and for this purpose plant 5,000 trees in Switzerland every year.
-To this end, it collects money on a crowdfunding platform.
-Donors can choose from a variety of options.
-In none of the options will the capital/money be repaid:
+The non-profit "Foundation for Sustainability" wants to contribute to the fight against climate change and plant 5,000 trees in Switzerland every year for this purpose.
+To do this, it is collecting money on a crowdfunding platform.
+The backers can choose from various options.
+With none of the options will the capital/money be paid back:

 What are the tax consequences for all options (turnover and input taxes) for the foundation?